 The successful candidate will be contacted as soon as possible.
 The successful candidate must confirm in writing, or via email, their intention to accept or decline the post.
 Failure to confirm in writing will result in the offer of employment being withdrawn.
 All offers of employment are dependent upon the candidate's references and Disclosure and Barring Service (DBS) check being satisfactory and ability to meet the requirements of the Asylum and Immigration Act to be legally employed to work in the UK.

 Work Health Assessment

-The successful candidate will be required to complete a work health assessment form, which should be returned to Occupational Health.
+The successful candidate will be required to complete a pre-placement health assessment with the College's Occupational Health provider.

 Arrangements for Application

 The completed application form and letter of application should be forwarded to: